-Just out of the need to preserve decisional au- - Permanent Structured Cooperation tonomy and promote its security and defence PESCO which, although included in the Treainterests in areas and fields where NATO doesn't ty of Lisbon, is implemented for the first time.
+- Just out of the need to preserve decisional Permanent Structured Cooperation autonomy and promote its security and defence PESCO which, although included in the Treainterests in areas and fields where NATO doesn't ty of Lisbon, is implemented for the first time.
 It show any interest, the EU has launched - lays out the necessary framework for the 25 through its Global Strategy implementation member states that signed the PESCO arrangeplans - a complex process of building military ments to cooperate on 34 specific projects in capabilities complementary to those of the Alli- fields such as military training and exercising, ance.
-Looking at the way the funds destined for European Medical Command, joint capabilities, European defence and security are spent by cyber-defence, hybrid threats etc. comparison to the USA, the EU estimates that, - Coordinated Annual Review on Defence depending on the intensity of European coopera- CARD, which: allows the member states to intion, it can save 25-100 billion Euro by eliminat- form each other, in a formal setup, on national ing fragmentation and inefficiency.
-(Picture no. plans regarding defence expenditures; enables 2)

-complex process of analysis at the level of the EU common military research and development will and its member states that led to strengthening be financed by the EU, from the European Depreserving their decision-making autonomy the creation of new ones through the various portant are:
+Looking at the way the funds destined for European Medical Command, joint capabilities, - depending on the intensity of European coopera- CARD, which: allows the member states to intion, it can save 25-100 billion Euro by eliminat- form each other, in a formal setup, on national ing fragmentation and inefficiency.
+(Picture no. plans regarding defence expenditures; enables them to identify gaps and duplications, as well as The adoption of the Global Strategy has set savings by means of cooperation.
+Moreover, the up a complex process of analysis at the level of common military research and development will the EU and its member states that led to be financed by the EU, from the European Destrengthening the mechanisms of the Treaty of fence Fund - EDF which will amount to 13 bil-